6 Things To Know About Migrating From PRI to SIP

 Like we said before, there may still be situations where PRI makes sense.
 However, if you're weighing the choice to migrate from PRI to SIP, there are many benefits you can look forward to.

 First, it can be much less expensive than operating or scaling a PRI system.
 You can add call appearances quickly with SIP rather than having to pull in more lines with PRI, and possibly being forced to upgrade your PBX to accommodate the extra lines.

 Software features make SIP more useful, and companies can implement their phone service in creative ways to make the most of their customer service and business processes.

 SIP allows employees to operate effectively outside the silo of the home phone system in the office.
 SIP literally empowers enterprises to connect every employee around the globe.

-Before you make the decision to switch to SIP, or to stay with PRI, you should consult with a knowledgeable expert.
+Before you make the decision to proceed with an PRI to SIP migration, you should consult with a knowledgeable expert.
 They will be able to look at the needs of your company and give you precise recommendations of what you need, and how you can leverage the abilities of SIP technology.

 Our clients are enjoying the benefits of the SIP protocol in their phone systems, and we would love to explain how we can make the change from PRI to SIP as painless as possible for your company, so you can implement a new phone system without large downtimes and frustrations of trying to make the conversion yourself.

-Contact us today, and allow us to show you why our customer service is unmatched in the industry.
+No matter where you're located in the United States, contact us today so we can show you why our customer service is unmatched in the industry.